isomerpages/moe-xinminsec/_our-curriculum/Co Curricular Activities/Art Club.md

 labs and various art workshops.
 These opportunities allow our members to gain valuable exposure, collaborate with fellow artists, and broaden their creative perspectives.</p>
-<p>In Term 3, we formed a partnership to design community-based dustbins,
-contributing to the vibrancy of the Hougang neighbourhood through art.</p>
 <p>Xinmin Art Club is more than just a club; it's a dynamic community where
 ideas are exchanged, friendships are built, and creativity thrives.
-From camps, art workshops, and museum visits to Co-Curricular Activity Orientations and partnerships with community organizations, our members actively enrich the school environment while exploring the limitless world of art.</p>
+From camps, art workshops, and museum visits to Co-Curricular Activity Orientations and partnerships with community organisations, our members actively enrich the school environment while exploring the limitless world of art.</p>
-<p>Join us on our artistic journey at XAC, where creativity has no boundaries,
+<p>Join us on our artistic journey at XAC, where creativity knows no bounds,
 and the pursuit of knowledge is a lifelong adventure.
 Together, we explore new possibilities, create meaningful art, and inspire one another!</p>
 <h4><strong>Teachers-in-charge</strong></h4>